Vanvitelli-Robotics/uclv-rh8d-force-control/README/README_slipping_avoidance.md

 1. Set the necessary parameters:
    - `sensor_state_topic`: The topic for sensor state data.
    - `desired_norm_topic`: The topic where adjusted forces will be published.
+   - `difference_topic`: The topic where the difference in forces will be published.
    - `coefficients`: The set of coefficients to apply to the force deviations.

 2. Call the activation service to start the node: